-If Producer shall fail to make any payment provided for in this Article when and as the same becomes due and payable, it shall bear interest at the rate of one percent (1%) per month on the unpaid balance thereof commencing to accrue ten (10) business days after notice in writing to Producer from the Health Plan of such delinquency.
+If Employer shall fail to make any payment provided for in this Article when and as the same becomes due and payable, it shall bear interest at the rate of one percent (1%) per month on the unpaid balance thereof commencing to accrue ten (10) business days after notice in writing to Employer from the Health Plan of such delinquency.

-1. If the Producer shall sell, assign, transfer or otherwise dispose of the distribution rights to such motion picture in the Cassette market, or shall license the distribution rights to the motion picture in such market, Producer may obtain from the buyer, licensee or distributor a separate agreement, made expressly for the benefit of the Plans, requiring such buyer, licensee or distributor to comply with the provisions of this Article XXVII.
+(l) If the Employer shall sell, assign, transfer or otherwise dispose of the distribution rights to such motion picture in the Cassette market, or shall license the distribution rights to the motion picture in such market, Employer may obtain from the buyer, licensee or distributor a separate agreement, made expressly for the benefit of the Plans, requiring such buyer, licensee or distributor to comply with the provisions of this Article XXVIII.
 Such agreement shall be in substantially the following form:

-"The undersigned, (insert name of buyer, licensee or distributor) herein for convenience referred to as the 'Buyer,' hereby agrees with (insert name of Producer) that all motion pictures covered by this Agreement are subject to the provisions of Article XXVI of the HBO Entertainment Production Agreement with the IATSE "the OP Agreement") relating to payments to the Motion Picture Industry Health, Pension and Individual Account Plans ("the Plans") on release of a motion picture to the Cassette market and the said Buyer hereby agrees, expressly for the benefit of the Plans to abide by and perform the provisions of said OP Agreement and make said payments as required thereby.
-It is expressly understood and agreed that the rights of the Buyer to exhibit or license the exhibition of such motion picture in said Cassette market shall be subject to and conditioned upon the payment to the Plans, as provided in Article XXVI of the OP Agreement, and it is agreed that said Plans shall be entitled to injunctive relief and damages against Buyer if such payments are not made.
+"The undersigned, (insert name of buyer, licensee or distributor) herein for convenience referred to as the 'Buyer,' hereby agrees with (insert name of Producer) that all motion picts ares covered by this Agreement are subject to the provisions of Art icle XXII of the HBO Entertainment Production Agreement with the IATSE "the OP Agreement") relating to payments to the Motion Pi cture Industry Health, Pension and Individual Account Plans ("the I Plans") on release of a motion picture to the Cassette market and the sa aid Buyer hereby agrees, expressly for the benefit of the Plans to abide by and perform the provisions of said OP Agreement and make said payments as required thereby.
+It is expressly understood and agree d that the rights of the Buyer to exhibit or license the exhibition of su ach motion picture in said Cassette market shall be subject to and o conditioned upon the payment to the

+Plans, as provided in Article XXII of the OP Agreement, and it is agreed that said Plans shall be entitled to injunctive relief and damages against Buyer if such payments are not made.